Cellulose: Cellulose esters and ethers

 The sodium carboxymethyl cellulose can be cross-linked to give the croscarmellose sodium (E468) for use as a disintegrant in pharmaceutical formulations.
+Furthermore, by the covalent attachment of thiol groups to cellulose ethers such as sodium carboxymethyl cellulose, ethyl cellulose, or hydroxyethyl cellulose mucoadhesive and permeation enhancing properties can be introduced.
+Thiolated cellulose derivatives (see thiomers) exhibit also high binding properties for metal ions.

 Commercial applications

 Cellulose for industrial use is mainly obtained from wood pulp and from cotton.